ReddieHal/CSC429-AI/Deliverable.md

 pip install -r requirements.txt
 ```
 7. Now you should be able to run the helper bash script to run the desired model and settings.
 The helper.sh should be run in os_expr!
+8. Don't forget to download the dataset files from the PrimeVUL repo and add them into a folder named primeVULjson.
+Or just update the script to point to wherever they're stored.
-8. You shouldn't reach this but if any other errors appear they may be resolved.
+9. You shouldn't reach this but if any other errors appear they may be resolved.